VlachosGroup/openmkm/docs/input.md

 ```

-The following is the original CTI defintion for the same phase without lateral
+The following is the original CTI definition for the same phase without lateral
 interactions.

 ```python